-Kyambura is the only place in Queen Elizabeth Protected Areas where habituated chimpanzees are seen.
-Other types of primates include red-tailed monkey, black-and-white colobus, baboons and vervet monkeys can see found.
-The park is also known for its variety of avian species including various falcons, the blue-headed bee-eater and the African finfoot.
-The chimpanzees in Kyambura Gorge were isolated after the forests connecting it to larger forests like Kalinzu and Maramagambo were cleared.
+Kyambura is the only place in Queen Elizabeth Protected Areas where habituated Chimpanzees are seen.
+Other types of primates include a Red-Tailed Monkey, Black-and-White Colobus, Baboons, and Vervet Monkeys.
+A variety of avian species include various Falcons, the Blue-Headed Bee-Eater, and the African Finfoot can be found.
+The chimpanzees in Kyambura Gorge were isolated after the forests connecting it to larger areas like Kalinzu and Maramagambo were cleared and separated.

-Kyambura is located on north-eastern side of QENP, approximately 30 km from QENP Headquarters.
-Kyambura Gorge spans a distance of 11 km and links to the Kazinga Channel, which forms the northern boundary of the reserve.
+Kyambura is located on the north-eastern side of Queen Elizabeth National Park.
+Kyambura Gorge spans a distance of 11km/6.8miles and links to the Kazinga Channel, which forms the northern boundary of the reserve.
 Village and plantations lie to the south.

-The Kyambura Gorge experience is more than discovering chimpanzees in their natural environment: it teaches visitors about the ecosystems of Kyambura Gorge’s atmospheric “underground” rainforest, including vegetation types; bird identification and behavior; and chimp and monkey ecology.
+The Kyambura Gorge experience is more than discovering chimpanzees in their natural environment: it teaches visitors about the ecosystems and atmospheric “underground” rainforest, including vegetation types, bird identification and behavior, chimp and monkey ecology.

 When to visit: